econoalchemist/UpstreamData-Startup/README.md

 ![](Assets/Slush5.png)

 Next, navigate to the row labeled `Bitcoin Account` and on the right-hand side click on the `Set up` hyperlink.
 Then click on the `Create New Wallet` option.
-Then fill in a wallet name, your bitcoin deposit address from your preferred wallet, and select either a `Trigger Type` of threshold or time interval.
+Then fill in a wallet name, your bitcoin deposit address from your preferred wallet, and select either a `Trigger Type` of threshold or `time interval`.
 With small scale mining operations it may make more sense to use the `threshold` option so that once the accumulated rewards exceed a specified threshold, the payout is made.
 Specifying a threshold value lower than 0.01 bitcoin will result in a small fee.
 Then click on `Confirm Changes`.

 ![](Assets/Slush6.png)
 ![](Assets/Slush7.png)